Are you going to Sri Lanka? Are you interested in incredible safaris? Read this guide to see how you can experience an amazing Sri Lanka Safari!

 Sony Mirrorless – Sony FE 100-400 G Master – This is a little pricier than the Nikon DSLR lens I have recommended above, but if you buy this lens then you will never need another lens for wildlife, sports, or anything that requires a large focal range.
 It’s full frame so I only really recommend it if you have a full frame Sony mirrorless camera, other than that do yourself a favour and treat yourself.

 If you have any other make then I recommend at least a 300mm focal length on a cropped sensor and a 400mm focal length on a full frame.
-My partner took a camera that had a 55m focal length and she could hardly capture anything at all.
+Jade took a camera that had a 55m focal length and she could hardly capture anything at all.

 Any tour for Sri Lanka Safaris should include the following;